-Action steps were identified to support these objectives.
-For example, to support increases in educator quality, vertical team leaders will conduct a needs assessment of faculty members in order to create and provide a tiered differentiated early college plan for professional development, including instructional leaders, support staff, and teachers.
+To support increases in educator quality, vertical team leaders will conduct a needs assessment of faculty members in order to create and provide a tiered differentiated early college plan for professional development, including instructional leaders, support staff, and teachers.
 Leadership will provide professional development in critical areas of ELL strategies, relationship building, high yield vocabulary strategies, and technology.
 Professional development will be job-embedded through content specific coaching strategies.
-The vertical team will expand and accelerate the leadership and supports for the development of campusbased professional learning communities for teachers to engage in content specific strategies and lesson plan development.
-The district will attempt to secure funds to provide strategic compensation for all schools within the vertical team, will support participation in the Texas Turnaround Leadership Academy, and will create a full-time, sustainable teacher-mentor program at every Pearce vertical team school.
+The district will attempt to secure funds to provide strategic compensation for all schools within the vertical team, will support participation in the Texas Turnaround Leadership Academy, and will create a full-time, sustainable teacher-mentor program at every Travis vertical team school.
 Additionally, the vertical team will work collaboratively to develop a administrative mentor/induction program for new administrators.